aesthetic-AI-wizard/aesthetic-AI-wizard/README.md

 some sort of consciousness engineering. <br>
 <br>
 Aligning AI to have a partially similar aesthetics to humanity's best aesthetics is the most important way to shape the universe to our aesthetics.
 I do not mean making something that just follows orders.
 Humanity has very bad morals, and will give horrible orders.
 Evolution gave us many negative traits, we actively seek to harm others.
 I mean alignment more as mindspace design.
-Ideally asymettrically beautiful mindspace deisgn, so bad actors cannot use your research for themselves. <br>
+Ideally asymetrically beautiful mindspace deisgn, so bad actors cannot use your research for themselves. <br>
 <br>
 2: Plans<br>